-When China adopted the Western, Gregorian calendar on the founding of the Republic of China in 1911, the 'western' beginning of the year January 1st began to be marked as a festival just as elsewhere in the world.
+When China adopted the Western, Gregorian calendar on the founding of the Republic of China in 1911, the 'western' beginning of the year January 1st began to be celebrated just like elsewhere in the world.
 Since 2008 it has become a public holiday lasting 3 days.
-Sometimes the holiday is 'shifted' to give an extended weekend.
+Sometimes the holiday is shifted to give an extended weekend.

 Wednesday 20th January 2021